skoppe/dconf-2022/slides.md

 And today structured programming has become the norm.
 There aren't many unstructured programming languages around.

 Structured programming is what we do all day every day.

-<>

-- The hierachy of modules
-each module controls those immediately below it.
-To say a module controls another means that it initiates the action of the other, and that the other module returns control to the first when it is finished.

-Top-down we have decomposition, bottom-up we have composition.
-With that we have a structured way to chop up problems into smaller ones, or compose solutions out of smaller ones.

-Composition allows to compose code.
-We don't have composition with concurrency.
-We can write a function that retries another function max n times.
-A for loop, a counter, error handling, and forwarding the error when its retried too often.
-But doing this with an concurrent function requires a lot of DIY.
-This is because there is no standard way to call a concurrent function, so we have no way to compose them.
-This means there are no async algorithms readily available, so people code what they need, with all the bugs that that ensues.

 -->